 If you’re thinking about getting your feet wet with an Accuquilt, then the smaller Go!
 Baby* is the one to get.
-Maybe one for you and one for friend!
+Maybe one for you and one for a friend!

 If you’re an experienced quilter then you might want to consider the large AccuQuilt Go!
 Electric Cutter* or the new Studio 2 Fabric Cutter*.
-A little pricy, but a great idea if you’re a serious quilter.
+A little pricey but a great idea if you’re a serious quilter.

 Every sewist dreams of owning the perfect iron that gets really hot and can produce a ton of steam.
 This is that iron.

-- The iron has a built-in water heater that pre-heats the water before it comes out of the sole plate (as in, no leaks or drips).
+- The iron has a built-in water heater that pre-heats the water before it comes out of the soleplate (as in, no leaks or drips).